WildGums/WildGums.OpenSource/src/orc.controls/animatedgif.md

 ## How to use

-Place the AnimatedGif control on the parent, then specify GifSource.
+Place the AnimatedGif control on the parent content control, then specify GifSource.

 ```
 <orc:AnimatedGif x:Name="LoadingGif"